bbolli/tumblr-utils/tumblr_backup.md

 backup folder and do a complete backup.
 Without a custom CSS file, `tumblr_backup` saves a default style sheet in `backup.css`.
 The blog's style sheet itself is always saved in `theme/style.css`.

+It you want to override just a few default styles, create the file `override.css` in the backup folder.
+This file is included automatically by the default style sheet.
+You may have to mark your overriding styles with `!important` to make them stick because `override.css` is imported first in the style sheet.

 Tumblr saves some image files without extension.
 This probably saves a few billion bytes in their database. `tumblr_backup` restores the image extensions.